arkadyark/kasrakoushan.github.io/README.md

-# kasrakoushan.github.io
+# koush.me
-This is the repository for my SLOG in CSC148.
+This is my personal website.